 Powered by AI, Scribe generates visual step-by-step guides for SOPs, training manuals and process overviews for any process in minutes.
 That’s how easy it is.

 Case Study: Crosscard improves productivity 93 percent with Scribe

 Sidd Hora, sales operations and enablement manager at Crosscard, explains how he reduced the time spent documenting processes by 93 percent with Scribe.

 “Before Scribe, one article would have taken me 10 to 15 minutes or even more.
 Scribe has literally reduced the time to one or two minutes.”

 3. Error reduction

-Eliminating manual tasks leads to fewer human errors across the documentation process.
-That leads to greater accuracy and improved process adoption.
+Eliminating manual tasks leads to fewer human errors, greater accuracy and improved process adoption.

-Using business process documentation tools like Scribe empowers you to create error-free process documents at scale.
+Use business process documentation tools like Scribe to create error-free process documents at scale.